Marking blue

 Marking blue or layout stain (sometimes called Dykem after trademark erosion of a popular brand, or Prussian blue after the blue pigment) is a dye used in metalworking to aid in marking out rough parts for further machining.
 It is used to stain or paint a metal object with a very thin layer of dye that can be scratched off using a scriber or other sharp instrument to reveal a bright, yet very narrow line in the metal underneath.
-The advantages are that any existing scratches are covered with the dye and the new lines have a contrasting background.

-Prussian blue and Dykem or layout fluid are not the same.
-Prussian blue is non drying and used to mark place of pressure contact between two surfaces.
-Prussian blue is transferred to the surface.
-Dykem, layout fluid dries and is mostly used to provide bright lines when using a scribe to mark hard surfaces or point of contact between two surfaces.
-Dyken is removed from the surface.

 Composition

 Marking blue is made by mixing methylated spirits with shellac and gentian violet.

 Alternatives

 A felt tip marker can be used as they are convenient and tend not to dry up as quickly.
 On rough structures, such as castings or forgings, whitewash or a mixture of chalk and water can be used.
 A solution of copper sulfate, distilled water, and a few drops of sulfuric acid can be used on machined surfaces.